AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 - Data Deficient (DD)

 This project aims to analyze animal species with dedicated AZA SSPs and their IUCN Red List global extinction risk statuses to determine if SSPs prioritize the world’s most vulnerable species.

+# Running the Program

+# Summary of Findings and Discussion

+# Features from Rubric
+1. Read TWO data files (JSON, CSV, Excel, etc.)
+2. Clean your data and perform a pandas merge, then calculate new values.
+3. ??
+4. ??

+# Sources
+IUCN.
+2024.
+The IUCN Red List of Threatened Species.
+Version 2024-2. https://www.iucnredlist.org.